abusedmedia/Presenta-WWW/content/blog/alternative-to-placid.md

 They claim to "Generate on-brand social media images automatically" with "image generation API and nocode integrations".

-They are focussed mainly on "Social Preview Image",  "Open Graph Image" and "Social Media Post".
+They are focussed mainly on Social Preview Image,  Open Graph Image and Social Media Post.

-**Placid** is a **PRESENTA** competitor in the context of dynamic image generation while PRESENTA Platform focus is much broader, indeed it relies on Document Generation in general.
+Placid is a **PRESENTA** competitor in the context of dynamic image generation while PRESENTA Platform focus is much broader, indeed it relies on Document Generation in general.

 Here a feature comparisons table for a fast overview: